LLNL/sundials/doc/cvodes/guide/source/Usage/SIM.rst

 one of the following functions must be called to specify the integration tolerances for quadrature variables.

-.. c:function:: int CVodeQuadSVtolerances(void * cvode_mem, realtype reltolQ, realtype abstolQ)
+.. c:function:: int CVodeQuadSVtolerances(void * cvode_mem, realtype reltolQ, N_Vector abstolQ)

    The function ``CVodeQuadSStolerances`` specifies scalar relative and absolute  tolerances.